-First, press the POWER (ON/STAND BY) button on the projector cabinet or the POWER OFF button on the remote control.
+First, press the POWER (ON/STAND BY) button on the projector cabinet or the POWER OFF button (the POWER button on VT570/VT47) on the remote control.
 The "Power Off / Are you sure?" message will appear.

-Secondly, press the ENTER button or press the POWER (ON/STAND BY) or the POWER OFF button again.
+Secondly, press the ENTER button or press the POWER (ON/STAND BY), the POWER OFF or the POWER button again.